ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Navigation bar dropdown
 ------------------------
 This theme supports dropdown navigation bars.
 The layout is declared using a YAML file contained at any level in the ``doc/source`` directory.
-This file must be specified in the ``html_theme_options`` so Sphinx can apply the desired navigation structure:
+The file path is relative to the ``doc/source`` directory,and must be specified in the ``html_theme_options`` dictionary.

 - ``navigation_yaml_file``: The path to the YAML file containing the navigation structure.

 .. code:: python

     html_theme_options = {
         ...,
         "navigation_dropdown": {
-                 "layout_file": "navbar.yml",
+            "layout_file": "navbar.yml", # Relative path to the YAML file
         },
     }

 Each entry in the YAML file may include the following fields: